JoschiZ/WCL-TS-Components/README.md

 ___
 ### Comments
-By default, typescript is set up to keep comments.
+By default, TypeScript in this project is set up to keep comments.

 However, you can make comments that are not present in the resulting JS by starting them with `//REMOVE`.
 Gulp will then remove the complete line after it was transpiled to JS.